There are fourteen(14) elements within the OSHA Process Safety Management (PSM) Standard Download

 "The checklist, if properly designed, could serve as the verification sheet which provides the auditor with the necessary information to expedite the review and assure that no requirements of the standard are omitted.
 This verification sheet format could also identify those elements that will require evaluation or a response to correct deficiencies.
 This sheet could also be used for developing the follow-up and documentation requirements."
 Appendix C OSHA 29CFR 1910.119 -Compliance Guidelines and Recommendations for Process Safety Management (Non-Mandatory)

 1) Employee Participation 2) Process Safety Information (PSI) 3) Process Hazard Reviews (PHA's) 4) Standard Operating Procedure (SOP's)

 5) Employee Training 6) Contractor Training 7) Pre-Start-up Safety Reviews 8) Mechanical Integrity 9) Hot Wok Permits

 10) Management of Change (MOC) 11) Incident Investigation 12) Emergency Planning and Response 13) OSHA Compliance Audits

 PSM Compliance Procedure

 Once you have gathered and updated all process safety information (PSI), have certified the mechanical integrity of the equipment and have performed the necessary process hazard analysis(PHA'a), to identify potential hazards, you must either mitigate or eliminate the hazard, or provide adequate relief systems to protect the equipment, piping, and personnel from over-pressure incidents.
 This is the objective of the Mach II CDS, PSM Network System.
-It provides a complete platform to design and document relief design protection and maintains a database that can be accessed to provide fingertip control and access to all your Process Safety Inforamtion ( PSI).
+It provides a complete platform to design and document relief design protection and maintains a database that can be accessed to provide fingertip control and access of all your Process Safety Information ( PSI).